Bangsamoro: Economy

 Before the various successes in the Bangsamoro peace processes, economic development in the region had been described as seeing "decades of sluggish economic growth," with much economic activity coming from the informal sector - effectively "shadow economies" which were identified as drivers of conflict.

 Three years after the signing of the Comprehensive Agreement on the Bangsamoro and in anticipation of the passage of the Bangsamoro Organic Law, economic growth in the Bangsamoro began to see rapid expansion beginning in 2017.

 In 2021, the BARMM recorded regional growth rate of 7.5%, exceeding its pre-pandemic gross domestic product levels, and making it the 2nd fastest growing region in the Philippines for that year.
 That same year, the Philippine Statistics Authority praised the region for its reduction in poverty incidence citing a 17.4 percent reduction among Philippine regions.
 The PSA noted that infrastructure projects and peace deals had a significant impact.

 Education

 The government provides free education at the primary (grade school) and secondary (high school) levels.
-Some state-run universities / colleges in the region are the Mindanao State University - Marawi (MSU-Marawi), Mindanao State University - Lanao National College of Arts and Trades (MSU-LNCAT), Mindanao State University - Maguindanao (MSU-Maguindanao), Mindanao State University - Tawi-Tawi College of Technology and Oceanography (MSU-TCTO), Basilan State College (BasSC), Tawi-Tawi Regional Agricultural College (TRAC), Adiong Memorial State College (AMSC) and Cotabato State University (CotSU).
+Some state-run universities / colleges in the region are the Mindanao State University - Marawi (MSU-Marawi), Mindanao State University - Lanao National College of Arts and Trades (MSU-LNCAT), Mindanao State University - Maguindanao (MSU-Maguindanao), Mindanao State University - Tawi-Tawi College of Technology and Oceanography (MSU-TCTO), Basilan State University (BasSU), Tawi-Tawi Regional Agricultural College (TRAC), Adiong Memorial State College (AMSC) and Cotabato State University (CotSU).
 Private universities / colleges in Bangsamoro region include Notre Dame University (NDU), Sultan Kudarat Islamic Academy Foundation College (SKIAFC), Philippine Muslim Teachers' College (PMTC), Jamiatul Philippine al-Islamia (JPI), Jamiatu Muslim Mindanao (JMM), STI College - Cotabato and AMA Computer University - Cotabato.